Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/ship-log.md

 ### Entry Layout

 By default, entries in rumor mode are laid out by rows, where each row is one planet.
-This will not make for a perfect layout, so you can use the `entryPositions` property in your star system config to change them
+This will not make for a perfect layout, so you can use the `entryPositions` property in your star system config to change them.
 For example, if I want to change an entry with the ID of `EXAMPLE_ENTRY` and another with the ID of `EXAMPLE_ENTRY_2`:

 ```json